-Distinct and rapid diagnosis of true aneurysms and pseudoaneurysms through appropriate techniques and imaging will help improve the short-and long-term prognosis and complications.
+In conclusion, distinct and rapid diagnosis of true aneurysms and pseudoaneurysms through appropriate techniques and imaging will help improve the short- and long-term prognosis and complications.
 Thus, it is vital for physicians to appropriately rule out such events in post-myocardial infarction cases.